Department of Computer Science - B.S.E.

 Integrated Science Sequence

 An alternative path into the department is through the integrated science curriculum.
-ISC/CHM/COS/MOL/PHY 231-4 (a double course) can be taken in the freshman year, and ISC/CHM/COS/MOL/PHY 235/6 can be taken in the sophomore year.
-These courses can be substituted for CHM 203/204, PHY 103/104 or 105/6, and COS 126 in the freshman year and MOL 214, 342, and 345 in the sophomore year.
+ISC/CHM/COS/MOL/PHY 231-4 (a double course) can be taken in the first year, and ISC/CHM/COS/MOL/PHY 235/6 can be taken in the sophomore year.
+These courses can be substituted for CHM 203/204, PHY 103/104 or 105/6, and COS 126 in the first year and MOL 214, 342, and 345 in the sophomore year.
 For full course descriptions and more information, see the integrated science website.

 The pervasive nature of modern computing has introduced many interactions between computer science and other disciplines.
 Basic preparation in computer science is valuable for a broad variety of careers because of the central role played by the computer in society.
 Professionals who understand computers are far more effective in their work.
 In the past, a large amount of technical preparation was required before interesting applications could be considered; today's undergraduates are able to use computers to study important problems in other disciplines.

 Some possible areas for interdisciplinary study are: mathematics, music, art, economics, molecular biology, neurosciences, and linguistics, and any of the departments and programs within the School of Engineering and Applied Science.

 Many Princeton undergraduates view their four years at Princeton as an opportunity to gain an education before immersing themselves in rigorous training for careers in law, business, or medicine.
 Computer science students are no exception.
 Through the choice of electives, students may create a specialized interdisciplinary program or a broad program with computer science as the core of pre-professional study.
 The former requires consultation with advisers in the related disciplines to determine what constitutes a reasonable cognate specialization, and the latter is constrained by the requirement of a coherent program of concentration.